kimtth/awesome-azure-openai-llm/README.md

 - [tiktoken](https://github.com/openai/tiktoken): BPE tokeniser for use with OpenAI's models.
 Token counting.
 - [What are tokens and how to count them?](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them)
 - [5 Approaches To Solve LLM Token Limits](https://dholmes.co.uk/blog/5-approaches-to-solve-llm-token-limits/) : Printed version for backup [doc](files/token-limits-5-approaches.pdf)
+- [Byte-Pair Encoding (BPE)](https://arxiv.org/abs/1508.07909): P.2015.
+The most widely used tokenization algorithm for text today.
+BPE adds an end token to words, splits them into characters, and merges frequent byte pairs iteratively until a stop criterion.
+The final tokens form the vocabulary for new data encoding and decoding. [ref](https://towardsdatascience.com/byte-pair-encoding-subword-based-tokenization-algorithm-77828a70bee0)
 - [Numbers every LLM Developer should know](https://github.com/ray-project/llm-numbers)

 <img src="files/llm-numbers.png" height="360">